 The Political Climate in Rocky Mount, NC is Leaning liberal.

 Nash County, NC is Leaning liberal.
-In Nash County, NC 48.7% of the people voted Democrat in the last presidential election, 48.9% voted Republican, and the remaining 2.3% voted Independent.
+In Nash County, NC 48.7% of the people voted Democrat in the last presidential election, 48.9% voted for the Republican Party, and the remaining 2.3% voted Independent.

 Nash county voted Republican in four of the last five Presidential elections, voting Democratic in 2012.